PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 :: note
 The servo horn will likely not sit exactly at a 90 degree angle to the servo due to the teeth on the servo shaft.
+You can see this in the above example setup image.
 Just get it close enough to 90 degrees, and the remaining offset will be removed either with the linkage, or later in software.
 :::